BernardOrzechowski/cdk_prevent_cfn_output/article/article.md

 It is a hierarchical structure - a tree with nodes.
 The stacks are children (nodes) of the App.
 Stacks have also children.
 Some of them are regular constructs, but we see also the `CDKMetadata`, `Exports`, `BootstrapVersion` and `CheckBootstrapVersion` nodes.
 These 4 nodes have predefined names and each has a specific purpose.
 Within `Exports` node the stack exports are stored.

 Expanding the `Exports` section we see our `CfnOutput` construct.
-It was added because the 2nd stack, `StackImportingBucket`, is importing it  in the code (explicit cross stack reference).
+It was added because the 2nd stack, `StackImportingBucket`, is importing it  in the code (explicit cross-stack reference).

 ```json
           "Exports": {